Coming to our office?

 - 100 Foden Road (East and West Buildings) – courtyard (by the traffic circle)

 - 84 Marginal Way – First and second floors of the parking garage

-- 259 Main Street, Yarmouth – Main level
+- 259 Main Street, Yarmouth – Main and lower levels

 Our staff will take the temperature of all patients and visitors as they enter.

 InterMed is offering telehealth services to support the health and well-being of our patients and to minimize the potential spread of COVID-19.
 Telehealth services are available for patients needing care for certain qualifying conditions.